Nneji123/SoftEngCartoonify/README.md

 - A local sqlite database named database.db will be created.

-2. Test your changes locally by running `python app.pu` from the src folder of this project.
+2. Test your changes locally by running `python app.py` from the src folder of this project.

 </details>